-The second stage of these two programmes has among its aims: exposing students to more diverse musical experiences; developing their research skills; encouraging more in-depth practical, creative and academic activity.
-All this prepares students for your final stage with its emphasis on greater specialisation and independent learning.
+The second stage of these two programmes has among its aims: exposing you to more diverse musical experiences; developing your research skills; encouraging more in-depth practical, creative and academic activity.
+All this prepares you for your final stage with its emphasis on greater specialisation and independent learning.
 All Stage 2 modules are Honours modules.
 For the purposes of final average and degree classification, stage 2 modules count as one third of the final total weighting.

-Half of the credits consist of compulsory modules; the remaining 60 credits are elective.
+Half of your credits consist of compulsory modules; your remaining 60 credits are elective.